LedgeDash/ledgedash.github.io/index.markdown

 Previously, I received my B.S.E. in Electrical and Computer Engineering and a minor in Mathematics from Duke University.

-I am broadly interested in systems.
+I am broadly interested in systems, with about 8 years of experience in software development.
 My most recent research focuses on serverless computing problems such as orchestrating large-scale serverless applications and speeding up lightweight virtual machines.
 Previously, I worked on information flow control, first for the Android operating system and later for IoT applications.
 Even earlier I worked on Linux kernel drivers for storage